Visnalize/.com/blog/visnalize-new-website.md

 - __New social share options__: on the top of each page, you can find the social share options to easily share the content on your favorite social media platforms, or copy the link to share it elsewhere.
 - __Frictionless ads experience__ while browsing the site: we all know [ads are annoying](./about-the-ads.md), but they support creators and keep things free for everyone.
 With the new design, I've made sure the ads are less intrusive and blend well with the content.
-- __Comment section is collapsed by default__ to reduce clutter and boost performance.
+- __The comment section is collapsed by default__ to reduce clutter and boost performance.
 To view the comments, you need to click "Show comments".
 - __Content images are zoomable__ to provide a better reading experience.
 - Several other bug fixes and enhancements

 <SponsorAd />

 ## FAQs

+- Why the change?

+    The old website was great and served its purpose well, but unfortunately, as technology evolves, we are forced to adapt to the changes.
+Regardless, it's always a good idea to refresh the design and improve the user experience from time to time.

 - What happens to the old site?